 The first collection introduced us to a variety of likeable characters; an interesting, if familiar, political situation and some stellar fight scenes, but it all fell short of its potential.
 The second instalment continues much in the same vein with a series of bloody brawls between the opposing assassin gang Night Raid and the Government founded Jaegers.

 The first collection introduced us to a fan-insert kind of lead and the orbiting cast fleshed out only in exposition dumps.
 This time it uses the flashback formula to curry a connection and emotional attachment with the viewer just before said character is killed off.
 It’s poor storytelling, for sure, and every subsequent death scene takes the sting out of the one before and ensuring the following is increasingly ineffective.
-As The Otaku Judge pointed out in his witty review, it gets hard to care as the death toll races towards double digits.
-There was only one in a handful of deaths that came as genuine surprise.
+It gets hard to care as the death toll races towards double digits and there was only one in a handful of deaths that came as genuine surprise.

 Though the deaths do little to move the viewer, and the political situation becomes increasingly less interesting, the animation and fluid fight scenes are enough to see the collection through.
 Given some of the fights have been teased since the first collection, it’s frustrating that some last only minutes.
 Imagine if Goku had knocked off Freeza in a few hundred seconds.
 You’d feel well and truly ripped off.

-English dub; AkaKill!
-Theatre; Japanese promo; clean opening/closing animation; also available from Sentai Filmworks.
+Extras: English dub; AkaKill!
+Theatre; Japanese promo; clean opening/closing animation; also available from Sentai Filmworks